astorije/ansible-thelounge/README.md

 ### `thelounge_port`

-Sets the port that `lounge` is listening on.
+Sets the port that `thelounge` is listening on.

 This variable defaults to `9000`.